zef/zef.studio/Content/projects/MaxxFan.md

 feature that is triggered by simultaneously triggering both the `Up` and `Down` buttons.

+The LED for the "HOLD" indicator is triggered with a positive voltage on pin 3 connected to pin 1.

 There are other MaxxFan models with different button panels, such as the MaxxFan Plus model that has a Rain Sensor button on its control panel.
 If you are aware of any wiring differences on other models, [let me know](mailto:zef@zef.studio) and I will update this post to reflect those.

+I have added some new info on [the phone jack](#phone-jack) below.

 ## Electronics